 – Xing specialized group community outreach

-At this point we’re considering hiring someone full time with this language capability or to use Text United in order to get a Freelancer to translate these communications and stay away from the phone.
+At this point we’re considering hiring someone full time with this language capability or to use Text United in order to find a freelancer to translate these communications so there’s no need to be contonually on the phone.

 Sales support in Germany – Close more sales

-tl;dr: Sales should focus on closing inbound leads generated through marketing, demand generation, awareness and community management, but also initiate contact through scalable solutions.
+tl;dr: Sales should focus on closing inbound leads generated through marketing, demand generation, awareness and community management, but also on initiating contact through scalable solutions.

 – Prospecting Software (funnel users found in communities via tools like GetProspects)